BennyDanielT/HalifaxBrewery/README.md

-A React Native Application for a Brewery in Halifax
+A React Native Application for NSLC outlets in Halifax.